Burligton Iowa, I’m sold! Book dated 1883. I’d certainly go see if it were true or merely bold talk.

 [mc4wp_form id="1782"]

-Comics, History, Museums and more
+Comics, History, Books, Museums and more

 Burligton Iowa, I’m sold!
 Book dated 1883.
 I’d certainly go see if it were true or merely bold talk.